 Patient Safety Consultant

 While recovering from her first near-fatal ordeal, Cole was already beginning her journey from survivor to health policy change agent.
-She co-sponsored and successfully lobbied for passage of two California laws, one for patient safety education for healthcare workers, and the other for public reporting of hospital infection rates, a piece of legislation which came to be known as Nile’s Law.
+She cosponsored and successfully lobbied for passage of two California laws, one for patient safety education for healthcare workers and the other for public reporting of hospital infection rates, a piece of legislation that became known as Nile’s Law.